ZcashFoundation/zebra/book/src/dev/proptests.md

 Most types in `zebra-chain` have an `Arbitrary` implementation, which generates randomised test cases.

-We try ti derive `Arbitrary` impls whenever possible, so that they autoamtically update when we make structural changes.
+We try to derive `Arbitrary` impls whenever possible, so that they automatically update when we make structural changes.
 To derive, add the following attribute to the struct or enum:
 ```rust
 #[cfg_attr(any(test, feature = "proptest-impl"), derive(Arbitrary))]